kjemmett/thesis/README.md

 * statistics
 * dimensionality reudction: PCA, MDS

 * statistics for PH [many]
 * random complexes and PH [Kahle etc]

+### Introduction

+* Recapitulate the Doolittle story and run through some history.
+* Darwin -> Zuckerkandl/Pauling -> Woese -> Modern Genomics
+* Doolittle
+* Some evidence for nonvertical evolution.
+* Propose topological data analysis as a possible framework
+* Describe the basic idea behind TDA

 ### Background

-* Major section: population genetics and phylogenetics.
+* Major section: survey of evolutionaru biology, population genetics and phylogenetics.
-* Discuss Darwin, Woese, Doolittle.
+* Discuss Darwin, Zuckerkandl and Pauling, Woese, Doolittle.
+* LUCA.
+Universal Tree of Life.
+Powerful image!
+* But evidence that evolution is not as linear as Darwin thought.
 * Discuss the coalescent with recombination.
 Biological mechanisms of recombination and horizontal gene transfer
 * Discuss phylogenetics and phylogenetic networks.
 * Detailed information can be put in later sections
+* Infinite sites assumption

 * Major section: Applied topology
 * Discuss group theory, equivalence classes, homology.